[No: IV | July 7, 2013 | By Viveka Hansen]

-Sample books including tapa cloth, originating from the three circumnavigations of Captain James Cook – 1768 to 1779 – are today spread around the world.
+Sample books including Tapa or bark cloth, originating from the three circumnavigations of Captain James Cook – 1768 to 1779 – are today spread around the world.
 One traveller who had a broad interest in these cloths, was Carl Linnaeus’ apostle Anders Sparrman, who travelled as an assistant botanist in the company of Johann Reinhold Forster and his son Georg Forster on Cook’s second voyage (1772-1775).

 SAMPLES OF TAPA CLOTH.
 Sparrman’s interest in bark cloth is further demonstrated in the parts of his journal which were only published many years after his voyage.
 To both those volumes fabric samples were attached with a descriptive note on their quality; the first of them consisted of an un-dyed thin Tapa of a neutral colour which had been brought back from Otaheiti [Tahiti].
 There he reiterated the process of how it was manufactured, pointing out that the stripes had been achieved through the beater’s treatment of the material.
 It was also noted that the textile could be washed with great care and that a long period in bleaching sunlight whitened the fabric.
 The other sample in the volume is both painted and varnished to a russet hue.
 Sparrman wrote: ‘The sample of cloth attached here is from the Friendly Islands [Tonga]’.
 The varnish, it was further noted, protected the cloth quite well against water, even when the islanders swam in the sea.
 The material was by no means always russet in colour; black, brown or yellow in various patterns were also seen.
 Sparrman must therefore have brought at least two types of bark cloth back to Sweden in the year 1776.